mgrechanik/aco-workshop-for-tsp/README.md

 ## Installing ang running on Docker <span id="docker"></span>

-If you are using Docker in your work the application is ready to be run with it.
+If you are using Docker in your work than the application is ready to be run with it.

 Download app's files with a Git